fimeier/MEFIscionproto/READMEToo.md

 ```

 ## How TO Debug Dispatcher
-1. dispatcher must be started first (I guess because of the Control Service (CS) instance)2. start the rest....
-3. Iff the dispatcher is restarted, the CS will give up at some point => no communication possible
-   1. restart it
+1. start all
-   2. or implement autorestart in supervisord
+2. stop dispatcher and start debugging if needed
+HINT: ./runMeTooDebugDispatcher.bash should be run after dispatcher restart or if it is blocking at some point => router's tend to crash, has nothing to do with my changes

 ## How TO Build